CodeHelp is an Automated Teaching Assistant

 Request an LMS Connection to connect from an LMS like Canvas, Moodle, etc.

-• Everyone will sign in automatically (no separate login) via a link from your course page.
+• Students and instructors sign in automatically (no separate login) via a link from your course page.

 • Takes some time to set up, and may require support from your LMS administrator.

-Sign in using Google, GitHub, or Microsoft and manually create a class from your profile page.
+Sign in using Google, GitHub, or Microsoft and create a class.

-• You will share an access link, and everyone will sign in using a Google, GitHub, or Microsoft account.
+• Students sign in using a Google, GitHub, or Microsoft account.

 • Can be set up in less than ten minutes.